plotly/plotly.py-docs/notebooks/templates.md

     fig.show()
 ```

-### Specifying themes to graph object figures
+### Specifying themes in graph object figures
-The theme for a particular graph object figure can be specified by setting the `template` property of the figure's `layout` to the name of a registered theme.
+The theme for a particular graph object figure can be specified by setting the `template` property of the figure's `layout` to the name of a registered theme (or to a `Template` object as discussed later in this section).
 Here is an example of constructing a surface plot and then displaying it with each of five themes.

 ```python
 import plotly.graph_objects as go